NJIT-WIS/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/Content Management System.md

 **User Stories:**

 As a content creator, I want to easily create and edit educational materials, so that I can produce high-quality content efficiently.

 As a content manager, I want to review and approve content before publishing, so that I can ensure quality and consistency.

 As a content editor, I want to track changes and collaborate with other editors, so that I can improve the quality and accuracy of the content.

+As a curriculum designer, I want to be able to easily update and revise course materials on the course website so that I can ensure that the course remains up-to-date and relevant to the needs of students and the field.
 **Dependencies:**

 Integration with user registration and login system